 Performance Plan (June 1 through July 31) – the period during which the performance plans must be completed for the applicable performance cycle.

 Mid-Cycle Review (October 1 through November 30) – the period during which the supervisor and employee meet informally for a one-on-one to discuss progress and relevant changes or updates to the plan, as necessary.

 Performance Assessment (April 1 through May 31) – the period during which employees and supervisors must complete the self and manager performance assessments in order to meet the deadline for the merit increase cycle.

 Reviewers of this UPPS include the following:

-Position Date Assistant Vice President for Human Resources June 1 E3Y Chief Diversity Officer and Director, Equity and Inclusion June 1 E3Y Chair, Staff Council June 1 E3Y
+Position Date Assistant Vice President for Human Resources June 1 E3Y Assistant Vice President, Institutional Inclusive Excellence – Faculty and Staff Initiatives June 1 E3Y Chair, Staff Council June 1 E3Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.